SimBed/simbed.github.io/_conventions/Cuebid.markdown

 | 1<font style='color:red;'>&diams;</font> | - | 1&spades; |  2<font style='color:red;'>&diams;</font><sup>1</sup>

 <sup>1</sup>natural<br><br>
-A natural cuebid in this situation could occassionally be useful, however given the high likely and consequence of it being misundersood by partner, I suggest this cuebid is never used without very explicit agreement beforehand with partner.
+A natural cuebid in this situation could occassionally be useful, however given the high likelihood and consequence of it being misundersood by partner, I suggest this cuebid is never used without very explicit agreement beforehand with partner.